 In the midst of dramatic natural landscapes that give way to a mosaic of pine forests and rolling farmlands, lies Oberon, a small rural local government area with a population of 5800.
 Situated on a plateau at a height of 1130m above sea level, Oberon is on the western fall of the Blue Mountains.
 The area is popular for its cool summers, snowy winters and its four distinct seasons.

 Oberon is one of the first genuine rural communities west of the Blue Mountains and is still dependent on its rural industries.
 The reasons to visit this beautiful part of the world are many and varied.
 Some come for the spectacular scenery, Jenolan Caves, Mayfield and other fabulous cool climate gardens, while others enjoy the magic of winter snow or to simply experience a rural lifestyle.
 Oberon has its own alpine lake, its own local council and enjoys a great sense of community spirit.

-With good roads from all directions leading to Oberon, the town is easily accessible by public or private transport.
+With good roads from all directions leading to Oberon, the town is easily accessible by public (weekdays only) or private transport.
 Enjoy the journey here, whichever route you take, as the scenery is simply spectacular!